emergentcomplex/CHORUS/docs/missions/00_mandate_of_the_oracle.md

-# 🔱 Praxis: The Mandate of the Oracle
+# 🔱 Praxis: The Mandate of the Oracle (Amended & Ratified)

 ## I. Objective